APB97/APB97/README.md

 ### Skills

-I usually build desktop and web applications, with use of C#, XAML, SQL, ASP.Net, HTML.
+I usually build desktop and web applications, with use of C#, XAML, ASP.Net, HTML.

 Here are my key technical skills: